ioBroker/ioBroker.pushsafer/README.md

 Pushsafer.com supports iOS, Android, Windows 10 (Phone & Desktop) devices and Webpush (Chrome & Firefox)

 ## Configuration
-First of all it is required an account on pushsafer with a [private key](https://www.pushsafer.com/)
+First of all it is required an account on pushsafer with a [private key](https://www.pushsafer.com/), you also can use a alias key with predefined parameters.
 ![Pushsafer configuration](img/Screen0.png)

 ## Usage